Collect logs from Microsoft SQL Server

 </Output>

-If you prefer to use DSN instead, consult the ODBC Data Source Administrator and Data Source Wizard guides on Microsoft Learn for Windows or the unixODBC documentation for Linux in addition to the steps below.
+To use a DSN instead, refer to ODBC Data Source Administrator DSN options for Windows, the unixODBC documentation for Linux, and the steps below.

-Connections to an SQL Server database can use either Windows Authentication, also known as a trusted connection, or SQL Server Authentication.
-See Choose an Authentication Mode on Microsoft Learn for more information.
+SQL Server database connections use either Windows Authentication (trusted connection) or SQL Server Authentication.
+For details, see Choose an Authentication Mode in the Microsoft documentation.

-To verify that you set up the ODBC driver correctly and that NXLog Agent can connect to the database, we recommended testing the connection using the ODBC Data Source Administrator on Windows or isql on Linux.
+To verify your ODBC driver setup, you can test the connection using the ODBC Data Source Administrator on Windows or isql on Linux.

 ODBC driver for SQL Server

-Visit Download ODBC Driver for SQL Server on Microsoft Learn to download the appropriate ODBC driver version for your platform.
+Visit Download ODBC Driver for SQL Server in the Microsoft documentation to download the appropriate ODBC driver for your platform.
 See Install the Microsoft ODBC driver for SQL Server (Linux) for detailed Linux installation instructions.

-This configuration uses the ODBC Driver 17 for SQL Server to connect to the SQL Server database.
+This configuration uses ODBC Driver 18 for SQL Server to connect to a Microsoft SQL Server database.

-The NXLog Agent service user will be used for authentication, so you must ensure that the account has permission to access the database.
+This uses the NXLog Agent service user for authentication, so you must ensure the account has permission to access the database.

 <Input mssql>